Many-body parametric resonances in the driven sine-Gordon model: Driving protocols closing the gap

 Our simplified model provides a qualitative explanation for the results plotted in Fig.~\ref{fig:Ekt}.
 At short times, the main resonance starts to heat up exponentially fast due to the external parametric drive.
 In contrast, the direct energy absorption of the higher harmonics $\tilde{k}>1$ from the external drive is much less efficient, moreover, the non-linear coupling to mode $\tilde{k}=1$ is still weak due to the low population of this mode.
 Therefore, the heating of modes $\tilde{k}>1$ remains suppressed on short time scales.
 At intermediate time scales, the coupling between mode $\tilde{k}=1$ and its higher harmonics becomes dominant due to the high population of the main resonance.
-The strong effective parametric drive and external driving force emerging from this coupling give rise to an exponentially fast heating in modes $\tilde{k}=2$ and $\tilde{k}=3$.
-Finally, at even later times the population of all of these modes saturates due to the coupling to the bath formed by the remaining modes.
-For more details, see Appendix ~\ref{app:toy}.
+The strong effective parametric drive and external driving force emerging from this coupling give rise to \li{a rapid heating in modes $\tilde{k}=2$ and $\tilde{k}=3$, consistent with an exponentially fast energy absorption.
+We note that the simplified equations, Eqs.~\eqref{eq:eom_k2} and ~\eqref{eq:eom_k3}, do not provide a rigorous evidence for exponential heating, since the population of the main resonance, and consequently the amplitude of the effective parametric drive, keeps changing on the time scales considered here.
+However, both the hand waving arguments presented above, and the numerical results obtained for the simplified model and for the full TWA dynamics, strongly suggest such an exponential heating regime.} Finally, at even later times the population of all of these modes saturates due to the coupling to the bath formed by the remaining modes.

-Even though the simplified model yields a qualitative explanation for the results plotted in Fig.~\ref{fig:Ekt}, it does not capture the almost perfect suppression of heating in modes $\tilde{k}=2$ and $\tilde{k}=3$ at short time scales, instead predicting a slow decrease in energy (see Appendix ~\ref{app:toy}).
+Even though the simplified model yields a qualitative explanation for the results plotted in Fig.~\ref{fig:Ekt}, it does not capture the almost perfect suppression of heating in modes $\tilde{k}=2$ and $\tilde{k}=3$ at short time scales, instead predicting a slow decrease in energy \li{(see Fig.~\ref{fig:Ektoy})}.
 This deviation between the simplified description and the full quantum model is a direct consequence of the difference between the expansion $\sin\varphi\approx \varphi-\varphi^3/6$, and the exact function $\sin\varphi$ appearing in the mean field equation of motion, pointing towards the importance of the precise form of the many-body potential in the dynamics.